-No Regrets When You CROSS WITH CARE – Pedestrian Safety message targeted towards walkers.
+No Regrets When You CROSS WITH CARE – Message targeted towards walkers.

 Traffic control boxes in high traffic and high pedestrian crash locations in Jacksonville are being wrapped as a positive reminder along our streets as a reminder for everyone to pay attention and follow the rules of the road.
 Click here to read our blogpost with more about Pedestrian Safety – Traffic Control Box Wraps: “Push, Wait, Walk.”

-Double-sided pedestrian safety bookmarks were distributed to libraries throughout our 18 counties in Northeast Florida with pedestrian safety tips for drivers and pedestrians.
+Double-sided bookmarks were distributed to libraries throughout our 18 counties in Northeast Florida with tips for drivers and pedestrians.

-Drivers are a primary target of our pedestrian safety messages.
+Drivers are a primary target of our messages.
 The bookmarks remind driver to “Watch for WALKERS!”
 They also include traffic safety tips and laws:

 • STOP for pedestrians in the crosswalk or crossing at an intersection.

 • Come to a COMPLETE STOP before turning right on red.

 • LOOK in all directions before making a turn.

 We also include some general safety tips for pedestrian of all ages, especially children to always “LOOK and LISTEN!”: